-Brandon Neuschafer practices primarily in the fields of environmental and food law, including regulatory compliance, transactional counseling and litigation.
+Brandon Neuschafer practices primarily in the fields of environmental, food and agriculture law, including regulatory compliance, transactional counseling and litigation.

 Mr. Neuschafer has done significant work relating to agriculture, food and biotechnology issues, and is a founding member and co-chair of Bryan Cave’s Food and Beverage Team.
 He advises clients at all levels of food production and manufacturing, from agricultural operations to restaurants, and has experience working with regulatory agencies such as FDA and USDA.
 His work includes counseling clients on issues impacting ingredients, packaging, storage, facility registration, labeling, advertising, adulteration and recall.
 He has also assisted companies with respect to facility registrations and preparing for and responding to government inquiries and inspections.
 Examples of recent efforts include working with clients to understand, interpret and incorporate into their operations FDA rules designed to implement the Food Safety Modernization Act and rules regarding menu labeling, and advising clients with respect to food labeling and advertising issues such as the use of "natural" and similar claims and compliance with California’s Prop 65 requirements.
 Mr. Neuschafer also regularly advises pesticide, fertilizer and agricultural chemical manufacturers and marketers on regulatory compliance and transactional issues, and has advised foreign governments on domestic and foreign agricultural issues impacting free trade agreement negotiations with the United States.
 He blogs about food and beverage law and policy issues at Digest, Bryan Cave’s Food and Beverage Law Blog found at http://bryancavedigest.com.